infor-design/enterprise-wc/src/components/ids-message/README.md

 messageEl.show();
 ```

-You can also take advange of the Modal's `target` property to activate a Message component by clicking an associated target element, like a button for example:
+You can also use the Modal's `target` property to activate a Message component by clicking an associated target element, like a button for example:

 ```html
 <ids-message id="my-message">